 Simple Table

-Next, you choose which variable to group by.
-This is the variable the data will be displayed by, basically the variable that will be in the rows of the table.
-In the dropdown you will find the different metadata variables contained in the original dataset along with the metadata supplied by Keatext: topics, opinion and tags.
+Next, you choose which variables to group by.
+These are the variables the data will be displayed by.
+In the dropdowns you will find the different metadata variables contained in the original dataset along with the metadata supplied by Keatext: topics, opinion and tags.

 Lastly, you must choose your values, what you want to calculate by.
 You can calculate by any metadata field in the original dataset, plus Keatext metrics such as comment count, record count or sentiment score etc.